IDAES/idaes-pse/docs_rst/models/power_generation/turbine_inlet.rst

 Model Structure
 ---------------

-The turbine inlet stage model contains one :ref:`ControlVolume0D block
+The turbine inlet stage model contains one :ref:`ControlVolume0DBlock block
 <core/control_volume_0d:0D Control Volume Class>` called control\_volume and
 inherits the :ref:`pressure changer model
 <models/pressure_changer:Pressure Changer>` using the isentropic option.

 Variables
 ---------
+The variables below are defined int the TurbineInletStage model.
+Additional variables are in inherited from the PressureChanger model.

 =========================== ======================== =========== ======================================================================
 Variable                    Symbol                   Index Sets  Doc
 =========================== ======================== =========== ======================================================================